python/cpython/Doc/library/dataclasses.rst

      assert D().x is D().x

    This has the same issue as the original example using class ``C``.
    That is, two instances of class ``D`` that do not specify a value for ``x`` when creating a class instance will share the same copy of ``x``.
 Because dataclasses just use normal Python class creation they also share this behavior.
 There is no general way for Data Classes to detect this condition.
-Instead, dataclasses will raise a :exc:`TypeError` if it detects a default parameter of type ``list``, ``dict``, or ``set``.
+Instead, the :func:`dataclass` decorator will raise a :exc:`TypeError` if it detects a default parameter of type ``list``, ``dict``, or ``set``.
    This is a partial solution, but it does protect against many common errors.

    Using default factory functions is a way to create new instances of mutable types as default values for fields::